SSS offers calamity loans for Cebu quake victims

 Qualified members may borrow up to P20,000, with proceeds credited directly to their enrolled bank accounts once approved.

-Applicants must also be under 65 years old, not receiving final benefits, and have an active My.SSS online account for loan filing.
-Employers of wage-based members must also be updated in their contributions.
+Applicants must also be under 65 years old, not receiving final benefits and have an active My.SSS online account for loan filing.
+Employers of wage-based members must also be updated on their contributions.

-The National Disaster Risk Reduction and Management Council has declared a State of Calamity for all cities and municipalities in Cebu Province following a powerful earthquake that struck last Sept 30.

 The SSS said its loan window also covers members affected by typhoons Mirasol, Nando and Opong, along with the enhanced southwest monsoon, which triggered flooding and crop damage in parts of Luzon and Mindanao.